 Improving payment times

-From 1 January 2025, government agencies are required to pay 90% of their domestic eInvoices within 5 business days and 90% of other domestic invoices within 10 business days.
+Around 135 government agencies are required to pay 90% of all domestic trade invoices within 10 business days from 1 January 2025.
 This increases to 95% from 1 January 2026.

 To support government agencies meeting these targets, we’ve provided some suggestions on improving payment times below, as well as guidance on payment time reporting criteria.